lue-bird/elm-state-interface-experimental/README.md

     }
 ```

+How the app _behaves_ on interaction is mixed with all the UI.
-it can be nice to separate behavior from the interface by explicitly listing all the possible things we expect to see on the outside
+It _can_ be nice to separate these by explicitly listing all the possible things on the outside we react to.

 ```elm
 import Web